-- 4.6.3 In accordance with Plan:MK Policy SC2, developers will be expected to consider the integration of community energy networks in the development. - 4.6.4 Remote power plants are inefficient, with over 60 per cent of the energy from fossil fuels being lost en route to the dwelling.
-A local decentralised community energy system can help tackle these issues through decreased transmission losses and by capturing and utilising the waste heat in buildings of all uses.
-This is combined heat and power (CHP) serving district heating.
+4.6.3 Remote power plants are inefficient, with over 60 per cent of the energy from fossil fuels being lost en route to the dwelling.
+A local decentralised community energy system can

-- Different types of building occupiers have 4.6.5 varying demands for heat, which are represented in demand or load profiles.
-Different load profiles complement one another and a diversity of load profiles improves the technical feasibility and financial viability of district heating. - 4.6.6 The best opportunities for introducing CHP within MKE are around the community hub and the areas of higher density housing. - 4.6.7 Whilst CHP is the most common form of community energy network, there may be other alternative emerging sustainable technologies that can be employed.
+- help tackle these issues through decreased transmission losses and by capturing and utilising the waste heat in buildings of all uses.
+This is combined heat and power (CHP) serving district heating. - 4.6.4 Different types of building occupiers have varying demands for heat, which are represented in demand or load profiles.
+Different load profiles complement one another and a diversity of load profiles improves the technical feasibility and financial viability of district heating. - 4.6.5 The best opportunities for introducing CHP within MKE are around the district centre and the areas of higher density housing. - 4.6.6 The Council wishes to promote the use of renewable energy schemes where it can be demonstrated that there will not be any negative social, economic or environmental results from the scheme.